 There does not yet appear to be a practical method of applying this Specification without the construction of a fire shaft.
 Such a shaft provides the necessary fire separation between the floors.
 Its construction is similar to that of a fire-isolated stairway shaft.

-Guide to the BCA Spec D1.12
+Spec D1.12

 SERVICES AND EQUIPMENT